 Participants will be screened within 4 weeks (28 days) prior to the first dosing (Day -28 to first dosing on Day 1 of Period 1).
-Upon completion of screening, qualified participants will be admitted to the study site on Day -1 of Period 1 and will remain confined until completion of study procedures on Day 12 of Period 2.
+Upon completion of screening, qualified participants will be admitted to the study site Day -1 of Period 1 and will remain confined until completion of study procedures on Day 5 of Period 3.
+Participants may be admitted earlier than Day -1 for COVID-19 testing not related to study protocol, as per CRU requirements.

-In Period 1, on Day 1, participants will receive a single oral dose of 300 mg soticlestat [REDACTED].
-Blood samples for the PK of soticlestat [REDACTED] will be collected at scheduled time points from predose through 96 hours postdose.
-There will be a washout period of exactly 4 days between soticlestat dose in Period 1 and the first itraconazole dose in Period 2.
+In each period, on Day 1, participants will receive a single oral dose of 300 mg soticlestat administered as T4 tablets (Treatment A), T3 mini-tablets (Treatment B), or commercial tablets (Treatment C), in a 3-way crossover fashion.
+Blood samples for the PK of soticlestat [REDACTED] [REDACTED] will be collected at schedules time points from predose through 96 hours postdose.
+There will be a washout period of exactly 4 days between each soticlestat doses.